istari7/AutoSilent/README.md

 ## 3. Firebase List in the App

-![Image of Firebase List](https://github.com/istari7/QuickkSilent/blob/FInal-iter-1/firebase_list.png) **Here the lcoation is extracted from the Google Firebase and geofences are active.
+![Image of Firebase List](https://github.com/istari7/QuickkSilent/blob/FInal-iter-1/firebase_list.png) **Here the location is extracted from the Google Firebase and geofences are active.
 If a person comes within a 400m radius of the location, the phone becomes silent.
 Once the user exits the location, the phone becomes normal again.**

 ## 4. Firebase Data Model